Want to increase the price of your home without spending a fortune? Here are 9 easy ways to add value to your property without getting the builders in

-Problems with structural essentials can easily reduce the value of your home; but a damaged roof is on display for everyone to see.
+Structural problems can easily reduce the value of your home; but a damaged roof is on display for everyone to see.

-This means any visible damage will immediately be evident to potential buyers and no doubt have a significant impact on the amount they're willing to offer - if it doesn't put them off completely.
+This means any visible damage will be evident to potential buyers and could have an impact on the amount they're willing to offer - or put them off completely.

-The best thing to do is repair any damage before anyone comes to see your property even if it is just a few loose tiles.
+You should repair any damage before anyone comes to see your property even if it is just a few loose tiles.
 Clearing gutters and drains is also a cheap way of improving the appearance of your roof.

 Light creates the illusion of space.
-A dark and dingy property is of less value than a lighter one, even if it's slightly smaller.
+A dark property is of less value than a lighter one, even if it's slightly smaller.
 So making your home lighter is a cheap and easy way to increase the value.

 Remember, if a buyer thinks that they will have to replace the carpets or varnish the wooden floor they will expect this to be reflected in the price.